 Helping arrange transportation to medical appointments, if needed

-Referring you to other programs like childbirth or breastfeeding education classes, family planning, and to the WIC program
+Referring you to other programs like childbirth or breastfeeding education classes, family planning, and the Women, Infants & Children (WIC) nutrition program

 Answering your questions

 Your care manager can talk with you on the phone, meet you at your prenatal visits, or meet you at your home or at any other location.

 Pregnant women are referred to these services by their prenatal care provider, community organization, insurance provider, or you can refer yourself!

 To make a referral, complete the CMHRP Referral Form (PDF) and fax to 704-933-3345, attention CMHRP staff.